 Elected officials and candidates are asked whether they support the following:

 Austin is a city of the future that embraces tech-based solutions to our challenges.
 Austin is a place to try new things and think outside of the box.

 Austin’s tech sector is a vital part of our community’s economy, culture, and success.

 Everyone in Austin should benefit from the job creation and educational opportunities brought by the tech sector.

 It is important that the Austin tech community provides input to elected officials on relevant issues.

 Many tech employees in Texas are young, recently relocated, and not properly registered to vote.
 In addition, many in the tech sector are not fully informed about items that will appear before them on Election Day, particularly as it relates local- or state-specific issues.
 This combination contributes to Texas consistently ranking at or near the bottom in the nation in voter turnout.

 Tech leaders have a unique opportunity to help address this challenge through TechVotes, a nonpartisan, Austin Tech Alliance initiative aimed at instilling a culture of civic engagement in Austin’s tech sector.

 TechVotes is powered by volunteers from the tech community who are working to support the democratic process and increase participation in local, state, and national elections.
-We work with member companies to register their employees to vote; provide access to nonpartisan voting resources developed by TechVotes and other community partners; and make it as easy as possible for Austin’s tech sector to have its voice heard at the ballot box.
+We work with member companies to register their employees to vote; provide access to nonpartisan voting resources developed by TechVotes and other community partners; and make it as easy as possible for people employed in Austin’s tech sector to have their voice heard at the ballot box.